vaquarkhan/okta-react-routing-example/README.md

 # React Routing Example

 This repository shows you how to use Okta in a React application without the benefit of `react-router`.
-Please read [React Routing][blog] to see how it was created.
+Please read [Build a Secure SPA with React Routing][blog] to see how it was created.

 **Prerequisites:**